Chris-Tranter/tastethis/Readme.md

 #### Encountered Issues
 - images that are uploaded are all different sizes, this gives the website an irregular look which was frustrating, i ended up resizing them in paint but it would be good if i could force an image size on upload
-- in mobile view the recipes arent vertically aligned ina single column
+- in mobile view the recipes arent vertically in a single column
-- My comments were showing but randomly stopped so i decieded to leave them out

 #### Deployment
 - Heroku was used to deploy my website. this lets me manage my app in the cloud aswell as allows me to use microservices for site users